Make sure you are eligible to receive financial aid!

 Circumstances may require that your aid package be revised in the following cases:

-Change in enrollment-- Students are awarded financial aid based on a combination of expected enrollment and actual enrollment if available.
+Change in enrollment-- Students are awarded financial aid based on a combination of expected enrollment and actual enrollment.
 Awards are later adjusted based on actual enrollment.
-This is most common with Pell Grants, eligibility for Pell is determined by EFC, Enrollment and Prior awards Students can use the Pell Calculator to determine how eligibility will be calculated and changed if needed.
+This is most common with Pell Grants as eligibility is determined by EFC, enrollment, and prior awards.
+Students can use the Pell Grant Calculator to determine how eligibility will be calculated and changed if needed.

 Withdrawal from school -- Students contemplating withdrawing from classes should make an appointment to see a financial aid counselor.
 The current semester's aid as well as future aid may be jeopardized.